proencode/fedora-sh/11-markdown-translate-EN-to-KO/medium/2204_springboot_react_3e/05-103 Using JPA to Create and Access a Database.md

 2. Then, select **Create new | Database**:

 ![ 103-19 Create new – Database ](/medium/2204_springboot_react_3e/103-19_create_new_–_database.jpg)
+103-19 Create new – Database

-3. Let's name our database `cardb`.
+Let's name our database `cardb`.
 After clicking OK, you should see the new `cardb` database in the database list:

 ![ 103-20 The cardb database ](/medium/2204_springboot_react_3e/103-20_the_cardb_database.jpg)
+103-20 The cardb database

 4. In Spring Boot, add a MariaDB Java client dependency to the `pom.xml` file and remove the H2 dependency since we don't need it anymore: